jdorama.com Forum Index

 Rating: 10/10 (Watched)

 Absolute perfection, easily one of the best TV shows of any sort, from any country I've ever seen.
 Abe Hiroshi is brilliant as the antisocial architect, and Natsukawa Yui is as equally as good as the doctor who softens him.
 The supporting cast are excellent also.
-It just so well written and played, and it's wonderful to see something where the characters are far more important than the plot.
+It just so well written and played, and it's the sort of show where the characters are far more important than the plot.
 The whole thing is pure genius from start to end.

 Kou kou kyoushi [高校教師]